UntitledModGame/umg-mods/lootplot.s0.content/_planning/E25_SPRINT2.md

 Add a bunch more items that rotate stuff, BUT ALSO do other stuff.
 (EG: generates points, AND rotates target items) (REMEMBER: ITS **OKAY** IF STUFF IS OP.
 We actually *WANT* stuff to be OP.)

+- SPIKE: Do something with feather-item (was removed due to mana changes)